eoscostarica/eos-local/readme.md

 ## Continuous Integration Process

 - [TravisCI](https://travis-ci.org/) to run test and code style checks.
+We are planning on moving to Circle CI https://github.com/eoscostarica/eos-local/projects/3.
 - [Netlify](https://netlify.com) for continuous delivery and creation of ephemeral test environments.

 ## Using Cleos on EOS Local